 By elaborating on these principles, Apresjan (2000, 2002) insists on the necessity of doing systematic Lexicography, which is based on integrated linguistic descriptions, word classes with core meanings and predictable semantic divergences, uniform grammatical and lexicographical descriptions of the lexical classes, exhaustive lexicographical descriptions, as well as the meaning interaction of linguistic units.
-Of these aspects, the present article is geared to the uniformity of grammatical and lexicographical descriptions.
+Of these aspects, the present article is geared to the uniformity of grammatical and lexicographical descriptions and the exhaustivity of lexicographical descriptions.